techjoomla/docs.github.io/_posts/2017-09-15-com-api-making-api-calls.md

   - Joomla
   - REST API
 type: Document
+showSidebar: "true"
 ---

 # Calling API resources

 ## API URLs
 The URL to access any route is of the format -

 `/api/{plugin}/{resource}`